-This video from Kentucky Ballistics tests the bullet-stopping capability of a 10 oz pure silver bar against various calibers.
-While it stops .22 LR and 9mm rounds, it deforms significantly under 9mm and .45 ACP impacts.
-A 5.56 rifle round penetrates the bar completely, leading to the conclusion that pure silver is ineffective as body armor.
+This video from Kentucky Ballistics tests the bullet-stopping capabilities of a 10 oz pure silver bar against various calibers.
+The bar successfully stopped .22 LR and 9mm rounds, though it deformed significantly with the 9mm.
+It also stopped a .45 ACP round, causing further deformation and dislodging a previous .22 bullet.
+However, a 5.56 rifle round penetrated the bar completely, leading to the conclusion that silver is not effective body armor.
+The expert assessment highlights safe firearm handling and a clear understanding of ammunition types.

 This experiment tests the penetration power of various calibers through 500 stacked paper plates.
 Results show a significant difference in stopping power, with smaller calibers like .22 LR penetrating fewer plates than larger rifle rounds.
 The .50 BMG round, in particular, demonstrated extreme penetration, going through all plates and heavily damaging the target.